 To make it easier to create signature files, and to make the signature files themselves more readable, Veriexec allows you to use the following aliases:

-generated a signatures file, you should save it as
+After you have generated a signatures file, you should save it as

 /etc/signatures, and enable Veriexec in

 Since different people might want to use Veriexec for different purposes, we also define four strict levels, ranging 0-3, and named “learning”, “IDS”, “IPS”, and “lockdown” modes.